romanstingler/GEGL-OpenCL/README.md

     if (cl_process (operation, input, output, result))
       return TRUE;
 ```
-+ Both kernel and kernel header file (.cl and .cl.h) should be stored in the /opencl/ folder.
++ The kernel source file (.cl) should be stored in the /opencl/ folder (header files .cl.h should be avoided).
 + Include both files, and any other necessary gegl-cl header in the operation's source code (eg. box-blur.c)
 ```c
 #include "opencl/gegl-cl.h"